 Public Blockchain - Ethereum and other asset-backed cryptocurrencies.

 Hybrid - A common application for managing shared KYC among several banks.

 Hardware and software configurations have multiple options like operating system, disk size, processors, memory, etc. which needs to be selected as per the requirement.
 Also, as per the requirement, it is to be decided that on what basis will the nodes run - on the cloud, in-house, or both.

 5. Configuring the Application

 Configurations are made before beginning a project and are very difficult to alter later on so it is advised to choose the configurations wisely, with the help of an expert.
 Elements such as Key management, Address formats, Block signatures, Permissions, etc. are few from the list.
 Some can be changed at run-time while some cannot be so taking a wise decision is advisable.

-Some pre-built APIs are available for development purpose but not for all.
+Some pre-built APIs are available for development purposes but not for all.
 List of few things that need an API:

-After building necessary APIs, selection of front end, back end, external database, and a server is the next step.
+After building necessary APIs, selection of front-end, back-end, external database, and a server is the next step.
 There are several front-end tools available such as React.js, Angular.js, Vue.js, HTML5, CSS, and more.
-Back end options available are Solidity, Ruby, Node.js, and more.
+Back-end options available are Solidity, Ruby, Node.js, and more.
 External databases can be from MySQL, MongoDB, or else.
-The server can be chosen as FTP server, Web server, Mail server, or more.
+The server can be chosen as an FTP server, Web server, Mail server, or more.